Appropriately/simple-extension-analyser/README.md

 1. Removal of the `homepage` field in `package.json`.
 2. Removal of the `base` field in `vite.config.js`.
-3. Changing the `HashRouter` to `BrowserRouter` in `webapp/src/app/router.tsx`.
+3. Removing the `history` parameter in `webapp/src/app.tsx`.
 This was necessary to get the routing to work properly in the github pages deployment.